xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REGRESS**?(inpyrng, inpxrng, constant, labels, confid, soutrng, residuals, sresiduals, rplots, lplots, routrng, nplots, poutrng)

-Inpyrng    is the input range for the y-values (dependent variable).
+Inpyrng&nbsp;&nbsp;&nbsp;&nbsp;is the input range for the y-values (dependent variable).

-Inpxrng    is the input range for the x-values (independent variable).
+Inpxrng&nbsp;&nbsp;&nbsp;&nbsp;is the input range for the x-values (independent variable).

-Constant    is a logical value.
+Constant&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If constant is TRUE, the y-intercept is assumed to be zero (the regression line passes through the origin).
 If constant is FALSE or omitted, the y-intercept is assumed to be a non-zero number.

-Labels    is a logical value.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If labels is TRUE, then the first row or column of the input
     > ranges contain labels.